Jarmos-san/hugo-blog/content/posts/how-to-create-custom-keymaps-in-neovim-with-lua.md

 ## Introduce the Optional Lua Runtime

+At the time of writing of this article the Neovim devs released `Neovim v0.5` only a few months ago.
+And with it came a much anticipated feature, the optional Lua runtime.
+Now you no longer had to rely on the cryptic VimScript & migrate partially or completely to Lua code.

+In this article, we won't dive deeper into the differences between configuring Neovim with Lua and/or with VimScript.
+But if you want to refresher on that topic, do check out a previous article - [Vim or Neovim?
+Here's Why You Should Use the Latter](../vim-vs-neovim).
+Additionally, do refer to the excellent [Neovim-Lua Guide](https://github.com/nanotee/nvim-lua-guide) on GitHub.

 ## How to Write Lua Function for the Neovim Key Bindings

 ## Using the Lua Functions Across the Neovim Runtime Files